$p$-adic symplectic geometry of integrable systems and Weierstrass-Williamson theory I: Abstract

 \section{Abstract}

-We establish the foundations of the local linear symplectic geometry of $p$-adic integrable systems on $p$-adic analytic symplectic $4$\--dimensional manifolds, by classifiying all their possible local linear models.
+The local symplectic theory of integrable systems is fundamental to understand their global theory, as well as the behavior near singularities of fundamental models from classical and quantum mechanics which are known to be integrable, such as the Jaynes-Cummings model and the coupled angular momenta.
+We establish the foundations of the local symplectic geometry of $p$-adic integrable systems on $4$-dimensional $p$-adic analytic symplectic manifolds, by classifiying all their possible local models.
 In order to do this we develop a new approach, of independent interest, to the theory of Weierstrass and Williamson concerning the diagonalization of real matrices by real symplectic matrices.
-We show that this approach can be generalized to $p$\--adic matrices, leading to a classification of real $(2n)$-by-$(2n)$ matrices and of $p$-adic $2$-by-$2$ and $4$-by-$4$ matrix normal forms, including, up to dimension $4$, the classification in the degenerate case, for which the literature is limited even in the real case.
-A combination of these results and the Hardy-Ramanujan formula shows that both the number of $p$-adic matrix normal forms and the number of local linear models of $p$-adic integrable systems grow almost exponentially with their dimensions, in strong contrast with the real case.
-The paper also includes a number of results concerning symplectic linear algebra over arbitrary fields in arbitrary dimensions as well as applications to $p$-adic mechanical systems and singularity theory for $p$-adic analytic maps on $4$-manifolds.
+We show that this approach can be generalized to $p$-adic matrices, leading to a classification of real $(2n)$-by-$(2n)$ matrices and of $p$-adic $2$-by-$2$ and $4$-by-$4$ matrix normal forms, including, up to dimension $4$, the classification in the degenerate case, for which the literature is limited even in the real case.
+A combination of these results and the Hardy-Ramanujan formula shows that both the number of $p$-adic matrix normal forms and the number of local models of $p$-adic integrable systems grow almost exponentially with their dimensions, in strong contrast with the real case.
 These results fit in a program, proposed a decade ago by Voevodsky, Warren and the second author, to develop a $p$-adic theory of integrable systems with the goal of later implementing it using proof assistants.
+In the present paper we shall prove all of the statements concerning integrable systems; their proofs rely on the $p$-adic analog of the Weierstrass and Williamson theory of matrices.
+The proofs concerning this new $p$-adic theory of matrices are of an algebraic and arithmetical nature, and we give them in the sequel paper, part II.